Kraven's Last Hunt: Themes

 Writer J. M. DeMatteis explained that the story was intended to explore Spider-Man's character and how others perceive him:

-What [Kraven] plans to do is kill Spider-Man and then take his place - prove that he can be a better Spider-Man than Spider-Man.
+What [Kraven] plans to do is kill Spider-Man and then take his place – prove that he can be a better Spider-Man than Spider-Man.
 What he becomes, of course, is not Spider-Man, but what he perceives Spider-Man to be.
 In a sense, what Kraven becomes is something akin to Frank Miller's Dark Knight character. [...]
-One of the things about Peter Parker, with Spider-Man, is that he doesn't just put on a mask and become "the Spider-Man."
+One of the things about Peter Parker, with Spider-Man, is that he doesn't just put on a mask and become "the Spider-Man".
 He doesn't become transformed into this dark creature of the night.
 No matter what costume he has, no matter what he does, Peter Parker is always a very human, passionate, caring guy.
 Kraven doesn't know that.
 And that is the major difference here.

 The story is told in between quotations from William Blake's poem "The Tyger", with the word "Tyger" replaced by "Spyder".

 Related stories

 Soul of the Hunter

 A sequel to "Kraven's Last Hunt" was published in August 1992 as a 48-page prestige format graphic novel titled Amazing Spider-Man: Soul of the Hunter (ISBN 0-87135-942-1), again written by J. M. DeMatteis, drawn by Mike Zeck, and inked by Bob McLeod.
-"Soul of the Hunter" was done as a response to a widespread misinterpretation of the suicide scene in chapter 5 of "Kraven's Last Hunt".
+"Soul of the Hunter" was done as a response to a widespread misinterpretation of Kraven's suicide in chapter 5 of "Kraven's Last Hunt".
 DeMatteis recalled, "Tom [DeFalco] had gotten a bunch of letters from people saying, 'Oh, you're glorifying suicide!'
 Normally I would dismiss that as the usual rantings, except it really disturbed me that people would think that the purpose of that story was to glorify suicide.
 That is something I would never do.
 That is not my view of life or the universe."

 In this story, Spider-Man is confronted by Kraven's ghost.
 Unsure what to make of this apparition, Spider-Man goes to Kraven's grave, where he sees an apparition that appears to be Death.
 Death tells Spider-Man that he and Kraven share a spiritual bond, and that Kraven's soul cannot find the peace it craves because of Kraven's suicide.
 Spider-Man is then forced to confront Kraven's body from the grave.
-Defeating it frees Kraven's soul and allows it to find its final rest.
+Defeating it frees Kraven's soul and allows him to rest.